ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Your UI Is Lying — Events Are the Real Architecture - <a href="https://medium.com/@jickpatel611/your-ui-is-lying-events-are-the-real-architecture-7074d0eb867d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript import defer for Backend Services: Faster Cold Starts, Fewer Side-Effects, Cleaner… - <a href="https://medium.com/@hjparmar1944/typescript-import-defer-for-backend-services-faster-cold-starts-fewer-side-effects-cleaner-08f7d24898ae?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vectorlane`**
+✍️ **posted by `Bytecraft`**

-<blockquote>Turn clicks and taps into a clean, testable JavaScript architecture using events, not tangled function calls.
+<blockquote>A practical playbook for using deferred module evaluation to cut cold-start work, quarantine side-effects, and make your Node/TypeScript…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Implementing Push Notifications in Next.js using Web Push and Server Actions - <a href="https://medium.com/@amirjld/implementing-push-notifications-in-next-js-using-web-push-and-server-actions-f4b95d68091f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js vs Express: I Built Both.
+One Was 3x Slower in Production. - <a href="https://medium.com/@code_pulse_devrim/next-js-vs-express-i-built-both-one-was-3x-slower-in-production-7e5b7cddfeff?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `Devrim's Code blows`**

-<blockquote>This guide walks you through end‑to‑end implementation of Web Push Notifications in Next.js (App Router) using Service Workers, Web Push…
+<blockquote>Dependency injection overhead vs raw speed — and when “enterprise” kills performance
 Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Freezing Node.js: spawn, Promises, and Hidden CPU Killers - <a href="https://medium.com/@painted.birds.software/stop-freezing-node-js-spawn-promises-and-hidden-cpu-killers-146cbf18a4b6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Subtle Async Hooks Bug That Could Crash Your Node.js Server - <a href="https://medium.com/@Rahul_Samajpati/a-subtle-async-hooks-bug-that-could-crash-your-node-js-server-e52df583b76f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Painted Birds Studio`**
+✍️ **posted by `Rahul_Samajpati`**

-<blockquote>If your Node.js API freezes, it’s usually not “Node being slow.”
-It’s heavy OS work + broken async control.
+<blockquote>Most production Node.js servers today rely on async context tracking — often without explicitly opting into it.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Understanding the Actor Model: A Simple Guide to Concurrency - <a href="https://gakwayaremy.medium.com/understanding-the-actor-model-a-simple-guide-to-concurrency-6ca364e70a88?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Rate Limiting and Abuse Protection for APIs: A Practical Guide (Token Bucket, Sliding Window, and… - <a href="https://medium.com/@sudeptech/rate-limiting-and-abuse-protection-for-apis-a-practical-guide-token-bucket-sliding-window-and-a882d412a19a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Remy Gakwaya`**
+✍️ **posted by `Sudip Thapa`**

-<blockquote>How can we look at concurrency in JavaScript and Node.js-based apps?
+<blockquote>How to protect APIs from abuse and accidental overload using the right keys, the right algorithms, and layered defenses.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Node.js vs. Python on AWS Lambda: The 2026 Speed Run - <a href="https://aaravos.medium.com/node-js-vs-python-on-aws-lambda-the-2026-speed-run-075a6079390c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Sequelize ORM with MySQL Setup: Complete Guide to Production-Ready Database Management - <a href="https://medium.com/@marufrahmanbd08/sequelize-orm-with-mysql-setup-complete-guide-to-production-ready-database-management-edbd81beff0c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Celestial Elf`**
+✍️ **posted by `Maruf - Full Stack Insights`**

-<blockquote>A quick technical breakdown of cold starts and library support to help you pick the right runtime.
+<blockquote># Sequelize ORM with MySQL Setup: Your Complete Guide to Production-Ready Database Management
 Continue reading on Medium »</blockquote>

 <h3>6.
-5 Best Email API for Node.js Developers Tested & Compared - <a href="https://mailtrap.medium.com/5-best-email-api-for-node-js-developers-tested-compared-b03e26ff8049?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Node.js Is Still the Best Backend Choice for Cost-Sensitive Enterprises - <a href="https://medium.com/@eugene.afonin/why-node-js-is-still-the-best-backend-choice-for-cost-sensitive-enterprises-7d13c36e8f7b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mailtrap`**
+✍️ **posted by `Eugene Afonin`**

-<blockquote>The best email APIs for Node.js developers are Mailtrap, Mailgun, SendGrid, Amazon SES, and Postmark.
+<blockquote>In an era where enterprises are under constant pressure to optimize budgets without sacrificing performance or scalability, backend…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Go Vs Rust Vs Node: 1 Million Requests Later, The Fast One Lost - <a href="https://medium.com/@maahisoft20/go-vs-rust-vs-node-1-million-requests-later-the-fast-one-lost-93bfa507adf5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js Creator Says “The Era of Humans Writing Code Is Over” Here’s What Software Engineers… - <a href="https://javascript.plainenglish.io/node-js-creator-says-the-era-of-humans-writing-code-is-over-heres-what-software-engineers-54d6a0c4faca?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Faisal haque`**

+<blockquote>“The era of humans writing code is over.”
+ — Ryan Dahl, creator of Node.js and Deno
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>8.
+Keeping businesses’ opening hours up to date: with Github Actions, Strapi and Google Places API - <a href="https://medium.com/@spiros3p/keeping-businesses-opening-hours-up-to-date-with-github-actions-strapi-and-google-places-api-2e72db23d6d5?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Thread Whisperer`**
+✍️ **posted by `Spiros3p`**

-<blockquote>You shipped the fast stack because you were tired of explaining why p99 was someone else’s problem.
+<blockquote>What a disappointment it would be for a coffee lover to head to café promised to be “Open” by an app, only to find the lights are off.
 Continue reading on Medium »</blockquote>

+<h3>9.
+Node.js Dünyasının Mimarı: Neden NestJS Öğrenmelisiniz? - <a href="https://medium.com/@akaslan47yazilim/node-js-d%C3%BCnyas%C4%B1n%C4%B1n-mimar%C4%B1-neden-nestjs-%C3%B6%C4%9Frenmelisiniz-acbd37b3a47c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ahmet Akaslan`**

+<blockquote>“Nest aims to provide an application architecture out of the box.”
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Belajar Authentication & Authorization Dasar di Express.js (bcrypt & JWT) - <a href="https://medium.com/@muhalifanhar/belajar-authentication-authorization-dasar-di-express-js-bcrypt-jwt-811d5c1c9c7d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Contact for Digital Marketing Agency in New York | DPointed - <a href="https://medium.com/@georgedrakedigital/contact-for-digital-marketing-agency-in-new-york-dpointed-b093f36df243?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muh.
-Alif Anhar`**
+✍️ **posted by `George Drake`**

-<blockquote>Pada modul sebelumnya, kita telah berhasil membuat CRUD database MySQL menggunakan Express.js.
-Namun, backend yang baik tidak cukup hanya…
+<blockquote>Get all your digital marketing and social media needs at one stop destination.
+If you have any queries, email at info@dpointed.com
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stop Asking AI to Generate Broken Animation Code.
-Do This Instead. - <a href="https://medium.com/@eli1838459978/stop-asking-ai-to-generate-broken-animation-code-do-this-instead-3df0c6fa2a66?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Beyond Tutorial Hell: My Roadmap to Building 40 Web Projects in 2026 - <a href="https://medium.com/@ganeshpriyan.dev/beyond-tutorial-hell-my-roadmap-to-building-40-web-projects-in-2026-d38bc15e9abc?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Liheng Yi`**
+✍️ **posted by `GaneshPriyan`**

-<blockquote>The Problem: AI Gets You 80% There
+<blockquote>Why I’m documenting the build process of 40 applications to master software engineering.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Implementing Push Notifications in Next.js using Web Push and Server Actions - <a href="https://medium.com/@amirjld/implementing-push-notifications-in-next-js-using-web-push-and-server-actions-f4b95d68091f?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Bring Your Website to Life: A Complete Guide to Animated Icons and Motion Effects - <a href="https://medium.com/@jabrsalm449/bring-your-website-to-life-a-complete-guide-to-animated-icons-and-motion-effects-70b59ae61323?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `Jaber-Said`**

-<blockquote>This guide walks you through end‑to‑end implementation of Web Push Notifications in Next.js (App Router) using Service Workers, Web Push…
+<blockquote>Transform static interfaces into engaging, memorable experiences with the magic of motion.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Is Tailwind CSS Making Us Bad Developers?
-The Case for Mastering Modern CSS in 2026 - <a href="https://medium.com/@mahnoorsajid883/is-tailwind-css-making-us-bad-developers-the-case-for-mastering-modern-css-in-2026-4cc8bc34da68?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lovable vs Replit: Which AI Builder Should You Use in 2026? - <a href="https://medium.com/@dewiowen56/lovable-vs-replit-which-ai-builder-should-you-use-in-2026-ede33384ae0e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahnoor`**
+✍️ **posted by `AI-Assist`**

-<blockquote>By Mahnoor, Software Engineering Researcher
+<blockquote>The AI website builder market is exploding, and two platforms are leading the charge for different reasons.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Exposure of laravel.log allowing admin account compromise - <a href="https://medium.com/@hackustheinforman/exposure-of-laravel-log-allowing-admin-account-compromise-c402368c11cd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Webflow CMS as a Design System Source of Truth: The Living Pattern Library - <a href="https://robertcelt95.medium.com/webflow-cms-as-a-design-system-source-of-truth-the-living-pattern-library-5dc4b6548ba5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ATTER Koffi Kallern`**
+✍️ **posted by `Roberto Moreno Celta`**

-<blockquote>Hello cybersecurity community, I’m passionate about ethical hacking and currently my specialty is web penetration testing.
-To begin…
+<blockquote>Webflow CMS as a Design System Source of Truth: The Living Pattern Library
 Continue reading on Medium »</blockquote>

 <h3>6.
-Memory Leaks in React & Next.js: What Nobody Tells You - <a href="https://medium.com/@essaadani.yo/memory-leaks-in-react-next-js-what-nobody-tells-you-91c72b53d84d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+ZJIT 2.0 Acts Like AI — Predicting Your Ruby Before You Run It - <a href="https://medium.com/write-a-catalyst/zjit-2-0-acts-like-ai-predicting-your-ruby-before-you-run-it-530d27af2dfd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Essaadani Younes`**
+✍️ **posted by `Raza Hussain`**

-<blockquote>If you’ve built a React or Next.js app, you’ve probably noticed something strange: your page feels smooth at first, but after a while…
+<blockquote>How micro-op prediction works · Branch profiling · Compiler tricks that feel uncanny
-Continue reading on Medium »</blockquote>
+Continue reading on Write A Catalyst »</blockquote>

 <h3>7.
-Understanding Open Source Alternatives to Tailscale - <a href="https://medium.com/@bishakhghosh0/understanding-open-source-alternatives-to-tailscale-1d90713b57e2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Production App Using Three AI Tools — Here’s What Actually Worked - <a href="https://medium.com/@lluisgasso_37577/i-built-a-production-app-using-three-ai-tools-heres-what-actually-worked-793d681225c0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lightning Developer`**
+✍️ **posted by `Lluis Gasso`**

-<blockquote>Finding the right way to connect your devices securely shouldn’t feel like you are signing away your privacy or your budget.
-While…
+<blockquote>How I used multiple AI tools as a virtual product team to ship a real MVP — and where the cracks started to show.
 Continue reading on Medium »</blockquote>

 <h3>8.
-Things I Learned When Setting Up an E-commerce Website - <a href="https://medium.com/@thealanvarghese/things-i-learned-when-setting-up-an-e-commerce-website-a7df5556eb75?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Designers Lose Interest With Clients (And Why Underpaying for Design Backfires) - <a href="https://medium.com/@sonnylparker/why-designers-lose-interest-with-clients-and-why-underpaying-for-design-backfires-7b8152380894?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alan Varghese`**
+✍️ **posted by `Sonny Parker`**

-<blockquote>Building an e-commerce platform from the ground up is a rewarding, albeit challenging, journey.
-It’s a comprehensive endeavor that touches…
+<blockquote>Designers don’t “randomly” lose motivation.
+Most of the time, interest drops when the working relationship becomes unclear, unbalanced, or…
 Continue reading on Medium »</blockquote>

 <br/>